MartinStevko/matikNaboj/README.md

 ```bash
 source ENV_NAME/bin/activate
 ```
-4. Run server on your desired port:
+4. Run server on your desired port (recommended PORT_NUMBER is 80):
 ```bash
 python manage.py runserver 0.0.0.0:PORT_NUMBER
 ```

 ## Application access

-After all that you can access to admin site by typing `localhost:PORT_NUMBER/admin` and to apps by typing `localhost:PORT_NUMBER/obdlznik` or `localhost:PORT_NUMBER/trojuholnik` (`localhost` can be substituted by an IP address of server e.g. `192.168.1.47`).
+After all that you can access to admin site by typing `localhost:PORT_NUMBER/admin/` and to apps by typing `localhost:PORT_NUMBER/obdlznik/` or `localhost:PORT_NUMBER/trojuholnik/` (`localhost` can be substituted by an IP address of server e.g. `192.168.1.47`).